 Admission with consent of the instructor.
-Fall and spring semesters.2016-17: Offered in Fall 2016
+Fall and spring semesters.
+The Department.2019-20: Offered in Fall 2019 and Spring 2020

 Required of candidates for Honors in Philosophy.
 Directed research culminating in a substantial essay on a topic chosen by the student and approved by the Department.

 Required of candidates for Honors in Philosophy.
 The continuation of PHIL 498.
-In special cases, subject to approval of the Department, a double course.
+In special cases, subject to approval of the Department, a double course (499D).